Delving into the Realm of Skin Yeast Infections and Demystifying its Truth

 Finally an Answer | Is Tinea Contagious?

 Older adults and prepubescent children are the least likely to develop this condition.
 Those living in warm tropical or subtropical climates are the most likely to develop this condition, regardless of age or skin condition.
 People who experience Tinea Versicolor in non-tropical environments typically experience reduced or eliminated symptoms during the fall and winter months.

 The Causes of Tinea Versicolor | Causes of Yeast Overgrowth

-The actual cause of tinea versicolor is a unique fungus known as Malassezia furfur, which is present on the skin of most adults.
-While this component of skin flora typically lives completely unnoticed; however, it has an ability to transform into what is commonly known as Tinea Versicolor.
+The actual cause of Tinea Versicolor is a unique fungus known as Malassezia furfur, which is present on the skin of most adults.
+While this component of skin flora typically lives completely unnoticed, it can transform into what is commonly known as Tinea Versicolor.
 The medical community needs to understand the exact triggers of this transformation fully.

-Even though the skin discoloration commonly associated with this infection may take some time to smooth out, other symptoms, such as new discoloration and/or itching, should disappear within two to four weeks of treatment.
-Of course, if the proliferation of this infection continues after four weeks of consistent treatment, you should visit a dermatologist for prescription-strength ointments.
+Even though the skin discoloration commonly associated with this infection may take some time to smooth out, other symptoms, such as new discoloration and itching, should disappear within two to four weeks of treatment.
+Of course, the proliferation of this infection continues after four weeks of consistent treatment.
+In that case, you should visit a dermatologist for prescription-strength ointments.